rramo012/boldgrid-editor/readme.txt

 == Changelog ==

+= 1.1.1.3 =
+* Bug fix:		JIRA WPB-1847	Addressing issues with drag and drop in Safari and Microsoft Edge w/ WP 4.5.

 = 1.1.1.2 =
 * Bug fix:		JIRA WPB-1842	Addressing issues with drag and drop in Chrome and FF w/ WP 4.5.